NickBulbeck/th_project6/readme.md

     - pug template with re-direct if cookie exists
     - Douglas Adams button
     - JavaScript public file for Douglas Adams button

+BUG ToDo's
+- Fix the not-found thing with projects/:duffID not showing the URL.